 Students who are able to use public transport, should apply via the Post 16 transport to college or sixth form page.
 They may also be entitled to free travel on public transport under the national scheme.

 The chosen course of study must be a course of further education at a publicly funded institution.
-Students over the age of 19 must be attending courses funded by a public body such as the Education Funding Agency (EFA).
+Students over the age of 19 must be attending courses funded by a public body such as the Education and Skills Funding Agency (ESFA).

 School or college attended